 - this thesis does not incorporate without acknowledgement any material previously submitted for a degree or diploma in any university; and that to the best of my knowledge and belief it does not contain any material previously published or written by another person where due reference is not made in the text.

-- where necessary I have received clearance for this research from the University's Ethics Committee (Approval Number) and have submitted all required data to the Department
+- where necessary I have received clearance for this research from the University's Ethics Committee (Approval Number) and have submitted all required data to the School

 - the thesis is words in length (excluding text in images, table, bibliographies and appendices).

 - Any acknowledgements if appropriate

 - A table of contents

 - A list of tables

 - A list of figures

 - The main text

 - A list of references

 - Appendices

-We recommend How to Write a Better Minor Thesis, Paul Gruba, Justin Zobel.
+We recommend How to Write a Better Minor Thesis, by Paul Gruba and Justin Zobel (Springer 2017).
+The book is freely available as an e-book, through the University Library.